cadjai/mirror-ocp4-contents-for-artifactory/README.md

 - install_grpcurl: The boolean used to toggle the grpcurl binary install if not already install on host.
 - install_opm: The boolean used to toggle the opm binary install if not already install on host.

-For the operator unbundle tasks( reusing some of the variable from the images unbundle above to keep minimal list of variables):
+For the operator push tasks( reusing some of the variable from the images unbundle above to keep minimal list of variables):

 Dependencies